Chapter 8 : The Shrieking Shack

 The silhouette of the tree looms closer as we walk down.
 Its branches are stagnant and barren of leaves, but they twitch every so often.
 I look up at it nervously as we approach.
 I never did like that tree much.

-When we finally reach it, we see a group of people already waiting.
+When we finally reach it, we see a group of people already waiting, careful to give it a wide berth.
 I spot James, standing proudly at the forefront of the group with a tall walking stick planted in the dirt below him.
-Next to him is a skeptical looking Lily, Mary, Alice and Marlene, and at least twelve or more fellow seventh year Gryffindors.
+Next to him is a skeptical looking Lily, Marlene, Alice and Dorcas, with at least a dozen or more fellow seventh years.

-“Greetings!”
-James says to us, beaming as he surveys the group.
-Just then, eight Ravenclaw seventh years come up behind us, looking skeptical but excited.
+“Hello, mates,” James says to us, beaming as he surveys the group.
+Just then, a small group of Ravenclaw seventh years come up behind us, looking skeptical but excited.
 I am shocked at the turnout.

-“Well, this is everyone I believe, let’s head out my fellow comrades in party action!”
+“Well, this is everyone I believe, let’s head out my fellow comrades!”
 James declares, holding up his walking staff and pointing it eastward towards the village.

 And the group makes to follow him, shuffling our feet as we go.
 I walk alongside Sirius, making sure not to trip over the uneven, muddy ground.
 Marigold is clutching onto Remus for dear life, clearly a bit nervous at the impending dark path.
 Lily and Marlene are cautiously beside them, looking more and more skeptical with each step.